 Glaucoma is a serious eye condition that can lead to blindness.
 Fortunately, there are treatments to help preserve your eye health.
 But in addition to eye care, are there special glasses that could help you live with glaucoma?

 Unfortunately, we don’t know of any pair of glasses that can protect your eye health from further glaucoma damage.
 However, there are glasses that could help you deal with the effects of glaucoma on your daily life.
 You probably already know glaucoma can cause light sensitivity, and this is one area where special glasses can help.
 We’ll tell you about them in this article.
+But first, let’s talk about glaucoma for just a minute.

 What Is Glaucoma?